micmejia/bible-dump/AMPC/Acts/Acts 16.md

-And they declared the Word of the Lord [the doctrine concerning the [^f]attainment through Christ of eternal salvation in the kingdom of God] to him and to all who were in his house.
+And they declared the Word of the Lord [the doctrine concerning the attainment through Christ of eternal salvation in the kingdom of God] to him and to all who were in his house.